 Peer review of applications will be based on primary scored criteria and secondary unscored criteria, identified below.
-Review panels consisting of experts in the field and advocates will evaluate and score each primary criterion and subsequently assign an overall score that reflects an overall assessment of the application.
-The overall evaluation score will not be an average of the scores of individual criteria; rather, it will reflect the reviewers' overall impression of the application and responsiveness to the RFA priorities.
+Review committees will evaluate and score each primary criterion and subsequently assign an overall score that reflects anoverall assessment of the application.
+The overall evaluation score will not be an average of the scores of individual criteria; rather, it will reflect the reviewers' overall impression of the application and responsiveness to the RFA.